The Science of Modern Agriculture: Ag Microbials

 Microbes are microorganisms so tiny that millions can fit into the eye of a needle.
 They occur naturally in the environment and are found almost everywhere.
 Countless microorganisms live in the soil and in close relation to plants, making up the plants’ microbiome.
 Many of these microbes have distinctive properties that can help control fungi, bacteria, nematodes, insects and weeds.
 They can also stimulate plant growth and yield by improving access to nutrients.

-Ag Biologicals are one of Monsanto’s five research and development platforms that provide farmers with tools to grow their crops in a way that use fewer resources – like land, water and energy.
+Ag Biologicals are one of Monsanto’s five research and development platforms that provide farmers with tools to grow their crops in a way that uses fewer resources – like land, water and energy.

-This seminar is part one of a five part series of web seminars providing teachers a deeper dive into the sophistication of modern agriculture.
-From drones to genetic engineering, modern agricultural advancements have enabled farmers to produce food, fuel, and fiber while using land and other resources more efficiently.
-Given pest pressure, climate change and other challenges - how can leveraging STEM innovations mitigate these challenges?
-Many Next Generation Science Standards (NGSS) and other three-dimensional science standards based on the Framework for K-12 Science Education will be highlighted in this series including, Climate and Weather, Heredity of Traits, and the Engineering Design Process.
+This seminar is part five of a five part series of web seminars providing teachers a deeper dive into the sophistication of modern agriculture.
+From drones to genetic engineering, modern agricultural advancements have enabled farmers to produce food, fuel and fiber while using land and other resources more efficiently.
+Given pest pressure, climate change, and other challenges – how can leveraging STEM innovations mitigate these challenges?
+Many Next Generation Science Standards (NGSS) and other three-dimensional science standards based on the Framework for K-12 Science Education will be highlighted in this series including: Climate and Weather, Heredity of Traits, and the Engineering Design Process.

 For more information contact email@example.com